J12003LPZ/MathSketch-AI/README.md

 ## Installation

-To install and use Scrape Master, clone the repository and install the required dependencies:
+To install and use MathSketch AI, clone the repository and install the required dependencies:

 ```bash
 git clone [https://github.com/J12003LPZ/Scrape-Master-AI-Powered-Web-Scraping-Tool.git]